sys-bio/tellurium/README.md

 There are two options here, you can either use the basic python console (ie no front-end) or use spyder.
 With spyder you get graphing and a better user experience.
 If you don't want to use either of these you can try the Jupyter interface described previously.

-If you use the basic python consolefirst start your command line console and type (if you are unsure how to use the console please contact your IT admistrator), .
+If you use the basic python console, first start your command line console and type (if you are unsure how to use the console please contact your IT admistrator):

 pip install tellurium

 If this doesn't work please contact your IT admistrator as it means you have a misconfigured or damaged computer.

-If you wish to get access to the spyde IDE use the follow instructions:
+If you wish to get access to the spyder IDE use the follow instructions:

 First go to: